The Day I Chose Peace Over Productivity

 A Simple Invitation

-What if you didn't?
+What if you did not?

-What if you gave yourself permission to just... be?
+- What if you gave yourself permission to just... be?

 What do you think would happen if you did?